wydzilla/pulse/README.md

 Summary of algo:
 for every frame in stream:
+- Create laplacian pyramid.
+And for every level:
-- detect interior of face in video frame
+-- detect interior of face in video frame
-- calculate sum of red channel over detected range
+-- calculate sum of red channel over detected range

 In this way, funtion over time is created.
 Apply fft to obtain frequency image of function.